 Fair tax matters to consumers.
-Tax avoidance by large public companies such as Starbucks and Amazon have hit the news in recent years, and recent research from the Institute for Business Ethics confirms that tax avoidance in public’s number one concern about business behaviour.
+Tax avoidance by large public companies such as Starbucks and Amazon have hit the news in recent years, and research from the Institute for Business Ethics found that tax avoidance in public’s number one concern about business behaviour.

 It was agreed at the co-operative sector’s annual conference, Co-operative Congress, that co-operatives would forge stronger links with the Fair Tax Mark and a formal partnership with Co-operatives UK, the network for Britain’s thousands of co-operative businesses, was launched in February 2015.

-Midcounties Co-operative, the Phone Co-op and Unity Trust Bank were amongst the first businesses in the UK to adopt the Fair Tax Mark.
+Co-operatives UK members Midcounties Co-operative, the Phone Co-op and Unity Trust Bank were among the first businesses in the UK to adopt the Fair Tax Mark.

 “We see the Fair Tax Mark as a natural extension of our long standing commitment to put something back into the communities in which we trade.”
 Ben Reid, Chief Executive of Midcounties, one of the pioneers of the Fair Tax Mark